Sharon Epperson: Awards

 1995: 1st place honors from the National Association of Black Journalists for team coverage on Time magazine's cover story on the Nation of Islam.

 1999: Silver World Medal from the New York Festivals, an international television programming competition.

 2001: Gracie Allen Award from the Foundation of American Women in Radio and Television.

 2003: Trailblazer of the Year Award from the New York Association of Black Journalists.

 2003: All-Star Award from the Association of Women in Communications.

 Personal life

-A native of Pittsburgh, she and her husband, Christopher John Farley, also an award-winning journalist and author, live in Westchester County, N.Y., with their two children.
+A native of Pittsburgh, she and her husband, Christopher John Farley, also a journalist and author, live in Westchester County, N.Y., with their two children.
 They have been married since August 30, 1997.
 Her sister, Lia Epperson, is a civil rights lawyer and law professor at American University Washington College of Law, and former NAACP CEO Ben Jealous is Sharon's former brother-in-law.

 In 2016, Epperson suffered rupture of a brain aneurysm while at the gym, but had no permanent brain damage.